Skip to main content

 Use the following methods to switch on VoiceOver:

-1. Open System Preferences and select Accessibility.
+1. Open System Settings and select Accessibility.

-2. Find VoiceOver on the left-hand panel.
+2. Find VoiceOver on the right-hand panel.

 4. When the pop-up prompt appears, select “Use VoiceOver” to enable the feature.
-Screenshot of Welcome to VoiceOver pop-up menu prompting the user to use VoiceOver or switch it off.
+A screenshot of the 'Welcome to VoiceOver' window.

 5. Alternatively, users can use the keyboard shortcut Command–F5 to enable VoiceOver.